Skip to main content

 Non-Surgical Treatment Options

 For mild to moderate PAD, treatments may include medications to improve circulation, reduce clotting, or manage cholesterol.
-Lifestyle adjustments, such as structured exercise and diet changes, also support improved blood flow and overall health.
+Lifestyle adjustments, such as structured exercise and diet changes, also support improved blood flow and overall health from a health clinic near you.

 Minimally Invasive Procedures